Charleville, Slow and Social

 Neil reckons no trip to Charleville is complete without a visit to the Cattle Camp Hotel, his favourite local.
 It’s got that classic country pub charm and, according to Cameron, the best Sunday roast going around.
 With generous servings, perfectly cooked meat, and a good side of Aussie humour, it ticks all the boxes.

-The information centre has all your needs covered and can book all your tours and experiences in the one place!
+The information centre has all your needs covered and can book all your tours and experiences in one place!

 During this visit, we wandered the wide streets, visited the local cafes, and became regulars at the Bowls Club on Friday, Saturday and Sunday nights for a good feed and even better company.
 Charleville has a way of slowing you down in the best possible way — easy days, great conversations, and warm outback hospitality.